 There were tears in my eyes.
-And I was begging.
+And I was begging my mom.
 “Let’s just leave.
 The baby, my little brother and you.
 We can just go.
 We will figure it out.
 I can get a job.
 I’ll help pay the rent.
 I think the little rooms above the grocery store rent for only $150 a month.”
-I was 12, and I thought I had a good plan.
+I was 12, and I thought it was a good plan.
 The man my mom had married years before had changed.
-Now he drank every day, all night long.
+Now he drank every day; all night long.
 The only words he could mutter to us were insults and slurs.
 Mostly he worked in the garage at night.
 It was like there was a rain cloud over our home.
 And I was done.

 My mom was more logical than I was passionate.
 “I’m sorry.”
 She told me.
 “We can’t afford to leave.
 This is just the way it is.
 With three little kids and a minimum wage job, there is no way we will make it.”